apache/yunikorn-release/index.md

 We welcome any form of contributions, code, documentation or suggestions!

 To get involved, please read following resources.
-- Logging an issue or improvement use the [Reporting an issue Guide](https://github.com/apache/incubator-yunikorn-core/blob/master/docs/reporting-issues.md).
+- Logging an issue or improvement use the [Reporting an issue Guide](https://yunikorn.apache.org/community/reporting_issues).
-- Before you contributing code or documentation to YuniKorn, please read our [Developer Guide](https://github.com/apache/incubator-yunikorn-core/blob/master/docs/developer-guide.md).
+- Before you contributing code or documentation to YuniKorn, please read our [Get Involved](https://yunikorn.apache.org/community/get_involved) guide.
-- When you are coding use the [Coding Guidelines](docs/coding-guidelines.md).
+- When you are coding use the [Coding Guidelines](https://yunikorn.apache.org/community/coding_guidelines).
-- Please read [How to Contribute](docs/how-to-contribute.md) to understand the procedure and guidelines of making contributions.
+- Please read [How to Contribute](https://yunikorn.apache.org/community/how_to_contribute) to understand the procedure and guidelines of making contributions.
-- We have periodically community sync ups in multiple timezones and languages, please find [Community Syncup](https://github.com/apache/incubator-yunikorn-core/blob/master/docs/community-sync-up.md) to attend online sync ups.
+- We have periodically community sync ups in multiple timezones and languages, please find [Events](https://yunikorn.apache.org/community/events) to attend online sync ups.

 ## Other Resources

 **Demo videos**